The best Stuttgart car museums

 From that moment, he steered this German city towards a destiny that would always be inextricably linked with the car.
 Not only was it the birthplace of the car but it became its family home.

-Seeing car museums and sites in Stuttgart
+Seeing Stuttgart car museums and motoring sites

 On a visit to Stuttgart today, it would be hard to avoid the legacy of this invention.